 We don’t hyphenate the words email or online.

-We always refer to NIH buildings as Bldg. rather than
+We always refer to NIH buildings as Bldg. rather than the full word.

 We do not use trademark or copyright symbols.